CXNSMB/onboarding/README.md

 - 🔒 Protected by Azure RBAC conditions

 This approach provides maximum Azure access for deployments and management while preventing the service principal from escalating privileges to the most dangerous roles.

+## 🔑 Microsoft Graph API Permissions

+In addition to Azure RBAC roles, the script assigns Microsoft Graph API permissions for enhanced functionality:

+### Application.ReadWrite.All
+- ✅ Can create and manage all aspects of app registrations
+- ✅ Can manage enterprise applications and service principals
+- ✅ Can manage application proxy and federated credentials
+- ✅ Perfect for automated application lifecycle management
+- ✅ Required for managing OIDC configurations in CI/CD

+### Directory.ReadWrite.All
+- ✅ Can write directory objects (users, groups, applications)
+- ✅ Can update directory properties and attributes
+- ✅ Enables advanced Azure AD automation scenarios
+- ✅ Supports identity and access management workflows

+**Why these permissions are needed:**
+- GitHub Actions workflows often need to manage app registrations
+- Automated deployment scenarios may require directory object creation
+- Enterprise environments benefit from programmatic Azure AD management
+- Reduces manual intervention in identity management processes

 ## 🎯 Scope Options